-Eddie Picking with Lucky, the dog that inspired him to become a trainer.
+Eddie Pickering with Lucky, the dog that inspired him to become a trainer.

 Millions of people around the world laughed loudly as they read Marley and Me.
 Who couldn’t help but chuckle as the high-strung puppy ripped open couch cushions, howled during thunderstorms, and gobbled down anything in sight, including a gold necklace?

 Thankfully, Marley’s owners kept her.
 Sadly, millions of other disobedient dogs don’t have such good fortune.
 According to the Humane Society of the United States, an estimated 6 to 8 million cats and dogs enter shelters each year.

 “One-third of the dogs in shelters are there because their owners didn’t take the time to train them,” says Eddie Pickering, owner of EddieK9 in Fairfield (www. eddiek9.com).
 Eddie offers sound advice for those with a loving dog needing obedience training.
 “You will never effectively train a dog until you have established yourself as pack leader,” Eddie says.
 “The dog must respect you in order to get their full cooperation.”

 He explains that wolves and other wild dogs live in packs and follow a pack leader.
 Domesticated dogs need their owners to take this role in order to feel protected and thus respect them.

 Becoming sensitized to your dog’s needs is another condition of successful obedience training.
 Just by looking into a dog’s eyes a person should be able to tell how the dog feels—angry, sad, happy—and what he wants—maybe a treat, to go outside, or affection.

 From a young age Eddie understood dogs’ needs.
 “Very early on I learned to communicate with them,” he says.
 “No matter what type of dog—pit bull or whatever size I ran into—I never feared them and they didn’t fear me.
 I just naturally understood dogs.”